Changing how a problem is framed can describe who can contribute and what success would look like

 Now, let's return to how we can alter the problem's framing.

-If urgent issues stay unresolved by stakeholders or earlier efforts haven't yielded results, it could mean the problem isn't effectively framed within the current context.
+If important issues remain unresolved despite stakeholder action, or earlier efforts haven't yielded results, it may indicate the problem isn't effectively framed within the current context.
 The way the problem is presented might also be unappealing, discouraging individuals from engaging or contributing to a solution.
-It might also sound like someone else’s issue or a problem that demands specific expertise to fix.
+It might also sound like someone else’s issue or a problem that requires specific expertise to fix.

 Sometimes, we become so accustomed to problems that we see them as simply part of the environment we move through.
 We avoid confronting the issue and instead find workarounds that often come at a high cost or cause great inconvenience.
 The reality is that those with fewer alternatives tend to expend more effort and resources on workarounds, while those with more resources could perhaps switch to substitute solutions.

 When people become familiar with long-standing problems, it may seem as if they need approval to challenge the status quo, because the common framings do not invite their input or interest.
-This is especially likely to happen when problems become the rallying cry of politicians who promise that they will get somebody to solve these problems on behalf of citizens.
+This is especially likely when problems become the rallying cry of politicians who promise to get somebody to solve them on behalf of citizens.

 What is framing?

-Framing extends beyond simply rephrasing the problem.
-It involves dedicating time to thoroughly understand the problem space and the underlying structures that sustain patterns, even when they cause pain and inconvenience.
-Furthermore, framing is seldom a solo activity; it typically requires a group with varied experiences of the problem to collaborate, developing a shared understanding of the issue, its impacts, and frameworks.
+Framing goes beyond simply rephrasing the problem.
+It requires time to thoroughly understand the problem space and the underlying structures that sustain patterns, even when they cause pain and inconvenience.
+Furthermore, framing is seldom a solo activity; it typically requires a group with varied experiences of the problem to collaborate and develop a shared understanding of the issue, its impacts, and frameworks.

 Marvin Minsky, an early AI pioneer, emphasised that understanding involves viewing the problem from multiple perspectives, allowing different permutations or representations to be detailed as fully as possible.
 Essentially, this means forming a multidimensional understanding of the problem and its structure.
 With this deeper insight, identifying potential solutions in a particular context becomes easier.
 Moreover, involving more people in understanding the problem, its causes, and effects enables better contributions to solving it.